tlylt/roofind/index.md

 ### Most wanted features
 - a way to bookmark rooms and organize them into lists
 - a way to check available and timing of room tours
-- a way to easily procure related services such as house moving, house cleaning, etc.
+- a way to easily procure related services such as house moving, house cleaning, etc

 ## Primary User Goals
 From the interviews and the initial research, the three primary user goals my product should achieve are: